zellerlab/ZellerLab.github.io/team/_posts/2023-04-10-romano-stefano.md

 scholar: vU1OVtoAAAAJ&hl
 ---

-Stefano was a postdoctoral researcher in the group between April 2023 and X 2024.
-Previously he was a visiting postdoc (November 2021 - January 2022).
-He completed a PhD at the Max Planck Institute for Marine Microbiology in Bremen (Germany) and has worked as a postdoctoral research scientist in various institutes across Europe.
+Stefano was a postdoctoral researcher in the group between 2023-0-11 and 2024-05-31.
+After leaving the group, he became a Data Analyst/Scientist at Targenomix, Potsdam, DE.

-Stefano conducted large-scale microbiome (meta)analyses, focusing on identifying bacterial taxa and functions associated with conditions such as Parkinson's disease and colorectal cancer.
-In general, Stefano is interested in understanding how the human gut microbiome influences ageing, age-related diseases, and neurodegeneration.